SumoLogic/sumologic-documentation/docs/cloud-security-analytics/data-lake.md

 #### Step 4: Enforce data security

-Security controls are necessary to protect your data lake from unauthorized access and breaches.
-At Sumo Logic, we use state-of-the-art encryption techniques to safeguard your data in transit and at rest.
+Security controls are necessary to protect your security data lake from unauthorized access and breaches.
+At Sumo Logic, we employ state-of-the-art encryption techniques to safeguard your data, using AES 256 encryption at rest and TLS encryption in transit.
 But it’s not just about protection.
-You must also prioritize compliance and monitoring to ensure your data lake meets all regulatory requirements.
-Sumo Logic holds numerous certifications and attestations.
+You must also prioritize compliance and monitoring to ensure your security data lake meets all regulatory requirements.
+Sumo Logic holds numerous certifications, such as FedRAMP, HIPAA, ISO 27001, FISMA, and CSA Star, to name a few.

 #### Step 5: Search your security data

 With the vast amounts of data generated by security tools, it can be overwhelming to sift through it all.
 Sumo Logic's [Search Query Language](/docs/search/search-query-language/) helps identify anomalous behavior and flags potential security threats in real-time.
-Query your data lake to uncover patterns, investigate alerts, and identify potential security risks.
+Query your security data lake to uncover patterns, investigate alerts, and identify potential security risks.

 #### Step 6: Establish data governance